bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/LocalStorage-VS-SessionStorage.md

 Another way is to use `for key in localStorage` loop, just as we do with regular objects.

-It iterates over keys, but also outputs few built-in fields that we don’t need:
+It iterates over keys, but also outputs few built-in fields that we don't need:

     // bad try
     for(let key in localStorage) {